mshopf/borg-webgui/README.md

 If too many entries are selected (e.g. all but one in a large directory), chances are that there is not a single backup, in which all selected entries exist.
 That happens e.g. when you select a large directory, and deselect a single entry of it afterwards.

-> [!NOTE]
+> [!IMPORTANT]
 > Humans consider dates, when they worked on a file, not when a backup is done.
 As backups are typically done during the night, often past midnight, all backups performed between 12am and 6am are considered to contain the state of the previous date and displayed accordingly.
 Tooltips reveal the true backup times and dates.

 After selecting the wanted items, one should select the backup date that should be used for restoration and start the process.
 Back on the entry page the restoration process will show up in the event log.

 When the process is finished, the restored entries will show up within the configured restore path in a directory with the backup date and time as name.
-It is up to the administrator to remove leftover restoration directories[^6].
+It is up to the administrator to [remove leftover restoration directories](#Cleanup-restore-directories).

 # Bugs, Testing, Limitations, Contributions